fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dlp_filepattern.html.markdown

 * `fosid` - (Required) ID.
 * `name` - (Required) Name of table containing the file pattern list.
 * `comment` - Optional comments.
 * `entries` - Configure file patterns used by DLP blocking.
+The structure of `entries` block is documented below.

 The `entries` block supports: